 I had polio when I was five years old.
-It weakened my left eye and pretty much destroyed my right eye and I have worn glasses for about five decades.
+It weakened my left eye and pretty much destroyed my right eye and I have worn glasses for about six decades.
 Over the years my eyesight has faded considerably, and Dr. Jeff recommended OcuVen.
 In January 2013 I was given the news that I had a cataract in my left eye and one just beginning in my right eye--and surgery was recommended.
 I chose to wait and see if the OcuVen, pinhole glasses, and eye exercises will help, and to see if this will motivate me to change my diet.
 It always comes down to motivation!
 Those darn taste-buds still rule!

 Over the years my daughter Jennifer has struggled a lot with asthma, which became more troublesome every winter when she could not get enough rest due to the cold--which constricted her airways--and the resulting coughing.
 Her constant coughing and my worries for her, stressed me out and I begged her to take better care of herself.
 (The pot calling the kettle black?)
 Each time I pointed out that her body was producing all the mucous because she was eating things she shouldn't--dairy products, soda pop, all manner of junk food, and so on.
 She understood, but could not discipline herself to do it.
 I so identify!